1.

 The twin Trafalgar

-of Trafalgar, at the head of the Roseau Valley - a generous and well
+Trafalgar, at the head of the Roseau Valley - a

 tended